Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.explosionOrder

-This setting does not work when using preset effects, but if multiple images are specified in powermode.customExplosions, the display order will be determined according to this setting.
+This setting does not work when using preset effects, but when multiple images are specified with powermode.customExplosions, the display order will be determined according to this setting.

-sequential which will display them in the order they appear in the array, and a positive number to display only that image.
+"Sequential" displays the images in the order they appear in the array, and specifying a positive number will display only that image.

 This is basic knowledge for anyone who has worked with arrays in programming, but please note that if you specify a positive number, the first image will be set to 0